Data Release Production

 Access to all of the Princeton clusters is only available from within the Princeton network.
 If you are connecting from the outside, you will need to bounce through another host on campus first.
 Options include:

-If you choose the first option, you may find the ProxyCommand option to SSH helpful.
+If you choose the first or second options, you may find the ProxyCommand or ProxyJump options to SSH helpful.
 For example, adding the following to ~/.ssh/config will automatically route your connection to the right place when you run ssh tiger:

 Host tiger